keerthikallapalli/Loan-Prediction-/README.md

 # Loan-Prediction-
-Predicts loan approval using Logistic Regression based on applicant data like income and credit history.
-Includes data cleaning, EDA, model training, and evaluation with accuracy and ROC-AUC.
-Built with Python, Pandas, Scikit-learn.
-Future plan: deploy as a web app using Flask.
+A machine learning web app to predict loan approval using Random Forest and Logistic Regression.
+Includes data cleaning, EDA, model training, and evaluation.
+Built with Python, Pandas, Scikit-learn, and deployed using Streamlit for interactive prediction and analysis.